rascol/PPS-Client/client/pps-client.md

 ## Noise and Latency{#noise-and-latency}

-While the average accuracy of the PPS signal is on the order of tens of nanoseconds and the jitter standard deviation in the PPS signal is on the order of a fraction of a microsecond, application processors are not particularly suited to maintaining the system time to that order of accuracy.
+While the average accuracy of the PPS signal is on the order of tens of nanoseconds and the jitter standard deviation in the PPS signal is a fraction of a microsecond, application processors are not particularly suited to maintaining the system time to that order of accuracy.
 The difficulty is, of course, that typically, an application processor has dozens to hundreds of applications all running at the same time and all competing for processor time.
 As a result, even for real-time applications, unavoidable delays occur both in responding to an interrupt and also in timestamping it after it has been received.
 These delays set the limit to processor time accuracy.

 Nevertheless, it is perhaps remarkable that it is possible to achieve microsecond accuracy by characterizing the components of time error and finding methods of reducing or compensating for most of these components.
 For that reason, this section will identify the contributing components of time error: PPS latency and the latency variation described above as jitter.

 Time error, defined as the measurable error between PPS time and the time reported on the local clock, is the sum of a static constant component, the **intrinsic PPS interrupt delay**, and three identifiable noise components.
-The intrinsic PPS delay is defined as the minimum time difference between the assertion of the PPS signal as an interrupt and the timestamp record of it provided by the PPS driver.
+The intrinsic PPS delay is defined as the time difference, exclusive of noise, between the assertion of the PPS signal as an interrupt and the timestamp record of it provided by the PPS driver.
 Intrinsic PPS Delay can be [measured directly in software](#measuring-zerooffset).
 For that reason it can be measured on any processor running Linux, even those without direct GPIO access.

 The jitter components of time error are